 Getting better

-Approved by doctor Frédéric Benoit, psychiatrist
+Reviewed by Dr. Frédéric Benoit, psychiatrist

 There are a number of reasons why you might be reluctant to talk about your mental health: